jimm98y/SharpMp4Parser/README.md

 ### Added features
 - H265 Streaming
 - H265 Muxing
-- API to directly pass H264/H265 NAL to the MP4 writer
+- API to directly pass H264/H265 NALs to the MP4 writer

 ### Missing features
 - TTML support (TBD)

 ### Known issues
-- FragmentedMp4Writer can only encode video without audio, video + audio is not supported and produces an invalid file (same limitation exists in the Java version).
+- `FragmentedMp4Writer` can only encode video without audio, video + audio is not supported and produces an invalid file (same limitation exists in the Java version).
-Use StandardMp4Writer which supports both.
+Use `StandardMp4Writer` which supports both.

 ## Examples